Explained: MTL (Mouth to Lung), RDL (Restricted Direct Lung) and DTL (Direct to Lung) Vaping Types

 - The key is not to take sharp drags..
 Smooth, steady motion is the key.

 - Once it reaches your lungs exhale those clouds of vapour.

 Well, if you fancy a full, creamy and thick clouds and a solid lungful of tasty vapour…then you’re going to need to hit that fog straight into your lungs: that’s the only way to fill your lungs to near capacity.

 Only with a Direct To Lung hit can you enjoy the scope of a high wattage mods and sub-Ohm tanks; see any real vapour production; perform tricks or cloud chase and really experience the flavour profile of a juice on exhale.

 Direct to lung vaping is for lovers of vaping who’ve completely overcome their cigarette craving, it’s for vapers, like me, who love the magic of exhaling beautiful, rich clouds and messing around with high powered box mods, vape tanks and gear.

 Why Vape DTL?

 Your first attempt will be a shock to your lungs but over time, if you start with a low wattage and tight airflow and slowly open up…your lungs will learn to love it.

-It’s a different ballgame, my friends, you will feel like a weather controlling, invincible super hero most of the time: young folk will admire you, old folk will look at you strangely and you’ll annoy the crap out of your other half when binge watching your favorite box set.
+It’s a different ballgame, my friends, you will feel like a weather controlling, invincible superhero most of the time: young folk will admire you, old folk will look at you strangely and you’ll annoy the crap out of your other half when binge watching your favourite box set.

-Either way, the devices that go along with using this method will bring you joy; the opportunities for sampling new and scrumptious flavors will turn you into a kid-in-a-candy-store.
+Either way, the devices that go along with using this method will bring you joy; the opportunities for sampling new and scrumptious flavours will turn you into a kid-in-a-candy-store.